 The cost of all of your medical care for the injury and any necessary future medical care must be covered in this portion of your settlement.
 If you do not have a working knowledge of what future care needs will be or their costs, you will need to consult with an expert to get a fair value for your claim.

 You will also need to determine the wages that you have lost and any potential future wages or benefits you may not receive as a result of the injury.
 This will need to be calculated as well to make a claim.
 Any additional injury-related expenses must also be included.

 You will then need to determine the pain and suffering amount.
 In most cases, a multiplier of 1 to 5 is used by attorneys and insurers to determine this amount.
 For instance, if your losses for the injury came up to $10,000, and you are expected to fully recover, the attorney may use the multiplier of 3 to determine your pain and suffering.
 The insurer, however, may only use a one because of the full recovery.
 This is why negotiations take place over the settlement.

 You will need to know the full value of your case so that you can pick the multiplier to determine pain and suffering value before you start negotiating with the insurer.
 Once that is all complete, you will begin the negotiations process so that a final settlement offer can be reached.

 Why You May Want To Hire A Car Accident Attorney

 If the compensation process sounds complicated, you are right.
 For anyone who has not had experience dealing with an insurance company regarding compensation, the entire process can be frustrating.

-For a complete compensation package for your car accident injuries and losses, it will always be in your best interest to consult with a car accident attorney.
+For a complete compensation package for your car accident injuries and losses, it will always be in your best interest to consult with a car accident attorney in Philadelphia.